Is It Illegal to Use an Expired Car Seat? A Must-Read Guide

 Manufacture Date

-All car seats are required to have a date of manufacture printed on them, typically on a label or sticker.
-This date is crucial as it serves as the starting point for determining the seat’s expiration.
+All care seats are required to have a date of manufacture printed on them, typically on a label or a sticker.
+If you are missing one, then print and apply label systems to help you print one.

 The manufacture date may be listed in various formats, such as month/year or a numeric code that the manufacturer can decipher.
 If you’re unsure about the format, consult your car seat’s instruction manual or contact the manufacturer for assistance.